A study of dynamical effects in the observed second time-derivative of the spin or orbital frequencies of pulsars: Analytical expression for the intrinsic second derivative of the frequency

-Here, $l$ is Galactic longitude, $b$ is the Galactic latitude, $\mu_{l}$ is the proper motion in $l$, $\mu_{b}$ is the proper motion in $b$, $\mu_{\rm T}$ is the total transverse proper motion, $v_{r}$ is the radial component of the relative velocity of the pulsar with respect to the sun, $R_{\rm s}$ is the Galactocentric distance of the sun, $R_{\rm p'}$ is Galactocentric distance of the pulsar projection on the Galactic plane, ${v}_{\rm s,pl}$ is the component of the velocity of the sun parallel to the Galactic plane, ${v}_{\rm s,z}$ is the component of the velocity of the sun perpendicular to the Galactic plane, $a_{\rm T}$ is the transverse component of the relative acceleration of the pulsar with respect to the sun, ${a}_{\rm p,pl}$ is the component of the acceleration of the pulsar parallel to the Galactic plane, ${a}_{\rm s,pl}$ is the component of the acceleration of the sun parallel to the Galactic plane, ${a}_{\rm p,z}$ is the component of the acceleration of the pulsar perpendicular to the Galactic plane, ${a}_{\rm s,z}$ is the component of the acceleration of the sun perpendicular to the Galactic plane, $\dot{\vec{a}}_{\rm p}$ is the jerk of the pulsar, and $\dot{\vec{a}}_{\rm s}$ is the jerk of the sun.
-We can, however, drop the terms containing the component of the velocity and the acceleration of the sun perpendicular to the Galactic plane (${v}_{\rm s,z}$ and ${a}_{\rm s,z}$ respectively) as the motion of the sun in that direction is negligible.
-Therefore, eq. (\ref{eq:fddotex3}) can be written as:
+Here, $l$ is Galactic longitude, $b$ is the Galactic latitude, $\mu_{l}$ is the proper motion in $l$, $\mu_{b}$ is the proper motion in $b$, $\mu_{\rm T}$ is the total transverse proper motion, $v_{r}$ is the radial component of the relative velocity of the pulsar with respect to the Sun, $R_{\rm s}$ is the Galactocentric distance of the Sun, $R_{\rm p'}$ is Galactocentric distance of the pulsar projection on the Galactic plane, ${v}_{\rm s,pl}$ is the component of the velocity of the Sun parallel to the Galactic plane, $a_{\rm T}$ is the transverse component of the relative acceleration of the pulsar with respect to the Sun, ${a}_{\rm p,pl}$ is the component of the acceleration of the pulsar parallel to the Galactic plane, ${a}_{\rm s,pl}$ is the component of the acceleration of the Sun parallel to the Galactic plane, ${a}_{\rm p,z}$ is the component of the acceleration of the pulsar perpendicular to the Galactic plane, $\alpha$ is the angle between the transverse velocity and transverse acceleration, and $\dot{a}_{r}$ is the rate of change of the radial component of the relative acceleration of the pulsar with respect to the Sun.
+Expressions of $\dot{a}_{r}$ and $a_{\rm T}$ in terms of observables like $l$, $b$, $\mu_{l}$, $\mu_{b}$, $d$ (distance of the pulsar from the Sun), and $v_{r}$ are derived in \ref{appendix:B4}.
+Expression of $\alpha$ in terms of these observables is derived in \ref{appendix:B3}.